 - extra spending money: Whatever the reason, taking out a personal loan to afford a lifestyle your current finances can’t support generally isn’t recommended.

-This list isn’t exhaustive, and it’s important to recognize that there may be times you think you need a personal loan when cutting your expenses or picking up a part-time job might work just as well.
-A good rule of thumb is to see if the purpose of your personal loan will improve your financial standing once it’s paid off.
+It’s important to recognize that there may be times you think you need a personal loan when cutting your expenses or picking up a part-time job might work just as well.
+A good thing to remember is that your personal loan should improve your financial standing once it’s paid off.

 Navy Federal Credit Union can assist you in weighing the benefits of a personal loan and help explain the options available to you.